Callitropsis nootkatensis

 Callitropsis nootkatensis, formerly known as Cupressus nootkatensis (syn.
-Xanthocyparis nootkatensis) is a species of trees in the cypress family native to the coastal regions of northwestern North America.
+Xanthocyparis nootkatensis, Chamaecyparis nootkatensis), is a species of tree in the cypress family native to the coastal regions of northwestern North America.
 This species goes by many common names including: Nootka cypress, yellow cypress, Alaska cypress, Nootka cedar, yellow cedar, Alaska cedar, and Alaska yellow cedar.
-The specific epithet "nootkatensis" is derived from its discovery by Europeans on the lands of a First Nation of Canada, those lands of the Nuu-chah-nulth people of Vancouver Island, British Columbia, who were formerly referred to as the Nootka.
+The specific epithet nootkatensis is derived from the species being from the area of Nootka Sound on the west coast of Vancouver Island, Canada.
+Both locations are named for the older European name Nootka, given the Nuu-chah-nulth First Nation.

 Description

-Callitropsis nootkatensis is an evergreen tree growing up to 40 m tall, exceptionally 60 m, with diameters up to 3.4 to 4 m.
+Callitropsis nootkatensis is an evergreen conifer growing up to 40 m tall, exceptionally 60 m, with diameters up to 3.4 to 4 m.
 The bark is thin, smooth and purplish when young, turning flaky and gray.
 The branches are commonly pendulous, with foliage in flat sprays and dark green scale-leaves measuring 3–5 mm long.
 The cones, maturing biannually, have 4 (occasionally 6) scales, and resemble the cones of Cupressus lusitanica (another species which can show foliage in flat sprays), except being somewhat smaller, typically 8–14 mm in diameter; each scale has a pointed triangular bract about 1.5–2 mm long, again similar to other Cupressus and unlike the crescent-shaped, non-pointed bract on the scales of Chamaecyparis cones.
 The winged seeds are small, thus dispersing at a close range; additionally, only a small percentage is viable.

 The Caren Range on the west coast of British Columbia is home to the oldest Nootka cypress specimens in the world, with one specimen found to be 1,834 years old; some specimens may be over 3,000 years old.

-Cupressus nootkatensis is one of the parents of the hybrid Leyland cypress; the other parent, Monterey cypress, is also in the genus Cupressus, but in the North American Hesperocyparis clade, which has generally been found to be phylogenetically closer to C. nootkatensis than the Old World clade Cupressus sensu stricto.
+Callitropsis nootkatensis is one of the parents of the hybrid Leyland cypress; the other parent, Monterey cypress (Hesperocyparis macrocarpa), was also considered to be in the genus Cupressus, but in the North American Hesperocyparis clade, which has generally been found to be phylogenetically closer to C. nootkatensis than the Old World clade Cupressus sensu stricto.